pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/cross-union.md

 ---

-Pachyderm enables you to combine multiple [PFS inputs](../#pfs-input-and-glob-pattern) by using the `union` and `cross` operators in the pipeline specification.
+MLDM enables you to combine multiple [PFS inputs](../#pfs-input-and-glob-pattern) by using the `union` and `cross` operators in the pipeline specification.

 You can think of union as a *disjoint union binary operator* and cross as a *cartesian product binary operator*.